nogibjj/Eric_Ortega_Rodriguez_Mini_Project_12/README.md

 - **Integration into a CI/CD pipeline** to automate building, testing, and deploying the app.
 - **Publishing Docker images to Docker Hub** for enhanced portability.

-Showcases modern application development practices, making it an excellent demonstration of scalable and portable Python-based web applications.

 ---

 ## Features